 - With crusty bread: A good crusty bread is great for sopping up the delicious sauce.

-- With a simple salad: A fresh green salad with a light vinaigrette adds a refreshing contrast to the richness of the dish.
+- With a simple salad: A fresh green salad with a light vinaigrette like my sweet and sour butterhead salad, adds a refreshing contrast to the richness of the dish.

-- With rice: A bed of fluffy rice is a great way to soak up all those lovely juices.
+- With rice: A bed of fluffy vegetable rice pilaf is a great way to soak up all those lovely juices.

 Arrange the livers and onions nicely on the plate for an appealing presentation and serve the dish immediately while it's still hot.
 You can sprinkle with fresh herbs like parsley, dill or chives for a pop of colour and freshness.